jkama4/conv_ai_project/README.md

 # Environment Setup

 Before setting up, make sure Python 3.13 is installed.
+You'll also need an OpenAI API key, which you should add on your .env (see .env.example).

 ## No Virtual env (pip)
 If you don't Poetry to manage dependencies, you can simply use the following command